Lacy K. Ford, Jr.

 B.A., M.A., Ph.D.
 University of South Carolina

-Lacy Ford is currently the Dean of the College of Arts and Sciences, USC’s largest and oldest college.
-Since assuming those responsibilities on July 1, 2016, Dean Ford has committed the College to the search for excellence in the student experience, faculty research and teaching, diversity and inclusion, and community engagement.
+Lacy Ford served as Dean of the College of Arts and Sciences, USC’s largest and oldest college, July 2016 to December 2020.
 Prior to becoming Dean, Ford served as Senior Vice Provost & Dean of Graduate Studies at the USC from 2010-2016.
 His responsibilities included: faculty development and evaluation, tenure and promotion, hiring and retention, the Graduate School, and Distributed (Distance) Learning, and the SEC’s Academic Leadership Development Program.
 From 2007-2010, Ford served as Chair of the Department of History.

 Twice a National Endowment for the Humanities Research Fellow and once an ACLS Fellow, Ford is the author of Deliver Us From Evil: The Slavery Question in the Old South, published by Oxford University press in 2009 and reviewed in the September 20, 2009 issue of the New York Times Book Review, as well as other works.
 Deliver Us From Evil also won the 2010 Mary Lawton Hodges prize for best book on the South published in 2009.
 In 2008, Ford published “Reconfiguring the Old South: ‘Solving’ the Problem of Slavery, 1787-1838,” in the Journal of American History.
 This article was also featured on the “Teaching the JAH” website.